freecores/xgate/README.txt

 ////////////////////////////////////////////////////////////////////////////////
 // SVN tag: None

+Jan 11,2010
+RTL - 85% done -- Fix error in Zero Flag caculation for ADC and SBC instructions Fix Error in loading R2 durning cpu_state == BOOT_3.
+  THere is a bug in DEBUG mode that is sensitive to number of preceding instructions and wait states that needs to be resolved.

+Updates to testbench --

+Updates to User Guide -- First pass with instruction set details.
+Needs more review on condition code settings.

+////////////////////////////////////////////////////////////////////////////////
+// SVN tag: None

 Dec 08,2009
 RTL - 85% done -- Updated code so there is only one program counter adder.
    Updated WISHBONE Slave bus for word addressability and byte selection.